 NASA-STD-7012 Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments B. The test article and reference vessel (in case it was used) volumetric changes due to ambient temperature changes. b.
 Pressure Rise Technique [2] for total external-to-internal leak testing of sealed test articles: (1) Reduce the pressure inside the test article to the required pressure.
-(2) Monitor the test article internal pressure, barometric pressure, and ambient temperature (or temperature (3) Use a pressure gauge/transducer with accuracy adequate to measure the minimum allowable pressure rise.
+(2) Monitor the test article internal pressure, barometric pressure, and ambient temperature (or temperature of the test article) for the required time to determine the actual pressure rise and the corresponding leakage rate.
+(3) Use a pressure gauge/transducer with accuracy adequate to measure the minimum allowable pressure rise.
 (4) Verify test setup sensitivity by installing a standard leak in the test setup (see section 4.2.1.1 in this NASA Technical Standard).
-(5) While making leakage rate calculation based on a recorded pressure rise, take into account the total sealed internal volume of the test article and test fixture, as well as volume tolerances at maximum positive values.
-5.6 Method VI- Hood [LTR 19] The following quantitative method shall be used for total external-to-internal leak testing of sealed test articles: a.
+(5) While making leakage rate calculation based on a recorded pressure rise, take into account the total sealed internal volume of the test article and test fixture, as well as volume tolerances at maximum 5.6 Method VI- positive values.
+[LTR 19] The following quantitative method shall be used for total external-to-internal leak testing of sealed test Hood a.
 Evacuate the test article internal volume to a vacuum compatible with a tracer gas leak detector. b.
 Calibrate the leak test setup (a hood and a leak detector) with the standard leak installed at the farthest possible point from the leak detector to determine the leak test setup relative sensitivity (see section 4.2.1.1 in this NASA Technical Standard) for use in establishing the test article leakage rate. c.
 For the test articles that have only one leak test port, install a standard leak at this port. d.
 Expose the external surfaces of the test article to a verified concentration of a tracer gas at atmospheric pressure or slightly higher, maintaining pressure until stabilization (four consecutive readings no less than 5 minutes apart with no more than a 10% variation in the leak detector output from one measurement to the next, including the first and last measurements) of the leak detector output is achieved. e.
 Record calibration data, leak detector initial and final readings, and the final test article leakage rate with four data points within a 15-minute duration to demonstrate stabilization in accordance with the definition above.